RuthAndRoth/Ruth/Skins/README.md

 # Skins

-A selection of freely-licensed skins is included here as a starting point
+A selection of freely-licensed skins is included here as a starting point.

+For more open dource skins see https://github.com/RuthAndRoth/Skins

 ## Licenses